A guide to understanding powered lift and recline

 foot rest - all at the touch of a button.

-There are three main types of lift & recliner chairs:
+There are generally 2 types of lift & recliner chairs:

 These lift chairs are only able to recline to approximately 45°.
 They

-are ideal for watching TV or relaxing, but are not really suitable for frequent sleeping.
+are fine for watching TV or general relaxing, but are not really suitable for frequent sleeping.
 This type of chair is

-usually less expensive than the full lift recliners.
+usually less expensive than the 2 motor lift recliners and are generally an older type.

 The infinite position lifter recliner has fully independent backrest